OWASP/www-board/elections/index.md

 #### Who Can Vote?

-As of the adoption of the new OWASP Bylaws on July 8, 2024, OWASP Individual Members who are in good standing as of the published Membership Deadline (usually on or around September 30) of the election year are eligible to vote in the OWASP Global Board Elections.
+As of the adoption of the new OWASP Bylaws on July 8, 2024, OWASP Individual Members who are in good standing as of the published Membership Deadline (usually September 30) of the election year are eligible to vote in the OWASP Global Board Elections.

 OWASP Individual members are defined in the bylaws as "The Individual Member class has the following subclasses: Standard, Regional, Student, Lifetime, and Distinguished Lifetime.
 Only the Board shall grant Distinguished Lifetime Membership."
 Complimentary memberships are not considered Individual Memberships and therefore do not have voting rights.

-If you are not an Individual member yet, we encourage you to [join](https://members.owasp.org) by the Membership deadline, which is usually on or around September 30.
+If you are not an Individual member yet, we encourage you to [join](https://members.owasp.org) by the Membership deadline (usually September 30).

 #### How to Vote?